zaneschepke/wgtunnel/README.md

 <div align="left">

-This is an alternative Android Application for [WireGuard](https://www.wireguard.com/) with added features.
+This is an alternative Android Application for [WireGuard](https://www.wireguard.com/) and [AmneziaWG](https://docs.amnezia.org/documentation/amnezia-wg/) with added features.
 Built using the [wireguard-android](https://github.com/WireGuard/wireguard-android) library and [Jetpack Compose](https://developer.android.com/jetpack/compose), this application was inspired by the official [WireGuard Android](https://github.com/WireGuard/wireguard-android) app.